Sodomy laws in the United States: After Lawrence v. Texas

-Idaho repealed its sodomy law in March 2022.
+In March 2022, Idaho repealed its sodomy law.
 The repeal was a result of a lawsuit brought on in September 2020 by a plaintiff known as John Doe.
-John Doe alleged his constitutional rights were violated when he was forced to register as a sex offender upon moving to Idaho due to a conviction for "oral sex" two decades prior.
+John Doe alleged his constitutional rights were violated when he was forced to register as a sex offender upon moving to Idaho due to a conviction for "oral sex" 2 decades prior.
+In July 2022, Pennsylvania's legislature voted to delete a derogatory mention of "homosexuality" in the state's Crimes Code.
+The bill was signed into law by Governor Tom Wolf.
+On May 17, 2023, the Minnesota legislature passed an Omnibus Judiciary and Public Safety Bill that included provisions repealing the state's sodomy, adultery, fornication, and abortion laws.
+On May 19, Governor Tim Walz signed the bill into law.
+It took effect the following day.